sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982319 - Tehf Kimasnahya.md

 ```
   0: 0x022D [0x1D] PRINT_EVENT_MESSAGE(message_id=7202*)
     → "I already told you!
 It was all an accident.
-If I could go back and change everything, I would, but I can't, so I won't!\u007F1\u0000\u0007"
+If I could go back and change everything, I would, but I can't, so I won't!"
   1: 0x0230 [0x23] WAIT_FOR_DIALOG_INTERACTION
   2: 0x0231 [0x21] END_EVENT
   3: 0x0232 [0x00] END_REQSTACK()